vn971/fast_json_encode/README.md

 * It's not battle-tested.
 If you'll use the project, please "star" it, so that others (and me) would know it's really in use.

 Implementations:
-* "incorrect_simple", a really simple formatter that doesn't care about speed too much.
-It's incorrect for strings containing quotes.
+* "correct" -- as fast as I could write it while being correct.
-* "incorrect fast", a really fast formatter, but it doesn't have proper string escaping (for speed).
+* "incorrect fast" -- four times faster, but doesn't have string escaping.
-* "correct", as fast as I could write it while being correct.
+* "incorrect simple" -- minimum LoC.
+No string escaping.

 Examples: